 If prompted to select a test suite, choose “Master,” and then click OK.

 #13) The Add Test Run screen appears, as shown below.
 As we chose the multiple test suites option earlier, the name defaults to the name of the test suite.
 Otherwise, it defaults to “Test Run <date>.”
 You also have the option of assigning the test run to a Milestone.

-Use the Assign To field to assign the test run to a user.
-Let’s go ahead and choose the option to Include all test cases, and then click on Add Test Run.
+Use the Assign To field to assign a test run to a user.
+Please go ahead and choose the option to Include all test cases and then click on Add Test Run.

 Further Reading => Handling the Test Execution Phase in STLC

 #14) Now the Test Runs & Results screen appears.
 If you are following along with this walkthrough, you will see a single test run, “Master,” that is zero percent (0%) complete.
 The sample screen below shows a project with four runs in progress and several completed runs.

 To view or update the progress of a test run, simply click on its name.